-For example, listening to and trying to understand your colleague’s point of view, instead of just waiting for the chance to bombard them with your own, can help you to illuminate flaws in their logic – and to build more sense into your own.
+For example, listening to and trying to understand your colleague’s point of view, instead of just waiting for the chance to bombard them with your own, can help you to illuminate flaws in their logic.
+And to build more sense into your own.

-Asking for agreement (‘don’t you think?’) on parts of your own case that are indisputable, can help you to form a collaborative chemistry, which you can then exploit during the less mutually intuitive moments of your statement.
+Asking for agreement (‘don’t you think?’) on parts of your own case that are indisputable, can help you to form collaborative chemistry, which you can then exploit during the less mutually intuitive moments of your statement.

 An aggressive posture or personal attacks on your opponent are just likely to make them more defensive.
-If they cave in just to get you off their back, the battle may be won – but hearts and minds will be lost.
+If they cave in just to get you off their back, the battle may be won.
+But hearts and minds will be lost.

-If you really want to succeed in your career, you need to convince your colleagues that you’re inspiring to work with, and that it is your ideas that are strong rather than your overbearing personality.
+If you really want to succeed in your career, you need to convince your colleagues that you’re inspiring to work with and that it is your ideas that are strong rather than your overbearing personality.

 Whatever your disposition in the workplace, you’ll find plenty of tactics to help you convince your peers that you know best in this guide.